 St. Paul’s Nursery School in Montvale, New Jersey, compiled simple recipes in a little cookbook that the three year olds would make together at school with their teacher.

-This is where I came across this delicious recipe that is so easy even a three year old could make it, with a bit of supervision, of course!
+This is where I came across this delicious recipe for Irish soda bread with raisins that is so easy even a preschooler could make it, with a bit of supervision, of course!

 As you can clearly see, this sweet little cookbook has spent a lot of time in my kitchen over the years!